 To fit all of the pieces together, LWF decided to offer a subsidy to purchase a solar lighting system to beneficiaries who planted trees.
 A true win-win.

-Enter BrightLife.
-Seeking an experienced solar distributor for the project, LWF teamed up with FINCA’s BrightLife program.
-LWF provided the subsidy (up to 100,000 Uganda shillings, or $30, per household) and helped make introductions.
-BrightLife provided high-quality solar lighting technology, marketing acumen, and after-sales support services.
+Enter BrightLife, FINCA’s social enterprise in Uganda.
+Seeking an experienced solar distributor for the project, LWF teamed up with BrightLife.
+LWF provided the subsidy (up to 100,000 Ugandan shillings, or about $30, per household) and helped make introductions.
+BrightLife provided high-quality solar lighting technology, marketing acumen and after-sales support services.